Achievable logoAchievable logo

 Head & shoulders

-Head & shoulders formations are market trends that include a reversal, like saucers.
+Head & shoulders formations are also reversal patterns.
 There are two types of head & shoulder formations: head & shoulders top formations and head & shoulder bottom formations.

 A head and shoulders top formation looks something like this: